mlsmall/RAG-App-with-Amazon-Bedrock/README.md

 * Open the GUI in your browser `http://localhost:8501/`

-* Click on the `Update Vector Store` button in the side bar to create the vector store.
-If you add new documents to the data directory, you'll have to update the vector store again.
+* Click the `Update Vector Store` button in the sidebar to create the vector store.
+If you add new documents to the `data` directory in your project folder, you'll have to update the vector store again.
-* Type your query in the prompt and click either the `Llama2 Output` or the `Titan Output` button.
+* Type your query in the prompt and click the `Llama2 Output` or the `Titan Output` button.
 `What are the main differences between Einstein's and Newton's theories?`